yvhs-project212/sensors/Limit-Switches/README.md

 ![Limit switch wiring circuit diagram](./LimitSwitchCircuitDiagram2.jpg)

+(Note the pull-up resistor in purple, internal to the roboRIO.)
-There is no complete circuit, so current doesn't flow, but the power supply "pulls up" the voltage on the digital input to a logical 1.
+There is no complete circuit, so current doesn't flow, but the power supply "pulls up" the voltage on the "Signal" digital input to a logical 1.
 (In spite of its name, the pull-up resistor isn't responsible for pulling up the voltage.
 Its job is to limit the current to a reasonable amount when the pin is connected to ground.)

+# What are part numbers for limit switches we use?

+We've qualified the following limit switches:

+* Honeywell V7-2B17D8-048 [[data sheet](https://www.alliedelec.com/m/d/b4e08726bf294639cfd9b226c34e8f08.pdf)] [[vendor link](https://www.alliedelec.com/product/honeywell/v7-2b17d8-048/70120164/)]